 In our environmental management discussions and planning, while focusing upon the avoidance of negatives such as pollution are we devoting sufficient attention to areas where we could make a more positive contribution to improving the quality of life?
 How could we use our budgets for buildings, facilities, fixtures and fittings to create safer and more flexible and enjoyable working environments that can accommodate a wider range of changing needs?
+Do we understand the advantages of new leadership which shifts the emphasis from traditional top-down motivation and command and control to the provision of the help and support that enables people to excel at difficult tasks and innovate (Coulson-Thomas, 2007, 2012 a & b, 2013, 2015b).

-Aesthetic considerations range from the briefs given to designers and architects to creating opportunities for people to participate.
+Aesthetic considerations range from the briefs that are given to designers and architects to creating opportunities for people to participate.
 Most urban and many industrial environments could be greatly improved by individual and collective initiative, whether modest such as the sponsored planting of a roundabout or more strategic such as an integrated redevelopment plan.
-Are we prepared to do what is necessary?
 There are options to suit a range of budgets, but dealing with hazardous waste and contaminated land can require determination and significant effort.